LonePineGames/bee/README.md

     - system clipboard contents
     - any file you pass me by typing 'b file.name'
    All this information really helps me out! 😃

+👉 More ways to use me:
+    - Just 'b' to see my last reply
+    - 'bee' to use your $EDITOR to ask your question Then bash won't get in the way!

+   animate "👉 More ways to use me: \n" sleep 1 animate "   - ${BBLU}b${BYLW} to see my last reply\n"
+sleep 1
+animate "   - ${BBLU}bee${BYLW} to use your \$EDITOR to ask your question.\n"
+sleep 1
+animate "       Then bash won't get in the way!\n" sleep 1 animate "       (Stuck in vim?
+Ask me how to configure your \$EDITOR)\n" sleep 1 animate "   - ${BBLU}ps aux | b \"What's using all my memory?\"${BYLW}\n" sleep 1
+animate "       Pipe any command to me to get a quick explanation.\n" sleep 1 animate "   - ${BBLU}b \"What are some cool github repos?\" | grep \"github.com\"\n" sleep 1
+animate "       Use b in your automation scripts!\n" sleep 1

+animate "👉 If you want to configure me, open up this file: ${BBLU}bconfig.py${BYLW}.\n" sleep 1 animate "    You can change colors, change the keymap, even write your own plugins! \n\n" sleep 1

+animate "👉 For more options, type '${BBLU}b --help${BYLW}'\n"
+sleep 1

+animate "\n🐝 Have fun coding! 🐝\n" sleep 1

 👉 If you want to configure me, open up this file: bconfig.py.
     You can change colors, change the keymap, even write your own plugins!
 👉 For more options, type 'b --help'